AnooshVenkat/Premier-League-Analysis/README.md

 # Premier-League-Analysis

 With no Premier League games to look forward to this weekend, I decided to analyze the current Premier League scenario using data visualization with Python.
-Looking forward to your feedback and suggestions!
+Here are my takeaways!

 Some of the eye-catching performances:
 • Fulham, under Marco Silva, have recruited smartly in the last couple of windows, making a cohesive front-footed team with a band of Premier League-proven players.
 Their xGD is currently fourth in the league owing to some impressive displays from their attacking players, bar Adama Traore, who was guilty of missing a couple of easy chances against Manchester City.